felipemunozri/python-blog/README.md

 It features:

 - Blog content management.
-- Users management.
-Visitors can create accounts and comment on posts.
+- Visitors can create accounts and comment on posts.
-- Password reset via secure tokens.
 - Integration with Gravatar.
+- Users can reset their password via secure token.